Davey-Gravy/notes/Differential Equations.md

-# Differential Equations
+# Definition
-Definition: a mathematical expression containing a function and one or more of its derivatives
+Mathematical expression containing a function and one or more of its derivatives:

 $$
 \frac{d^ny(x)}{dx^n}+\dots+\frac{dy(x)}{dx}+y(x)=f(x)
 $$

-## First-Order Linear Differential Equations
+# First-Order Linear Differential Equations

 A ***first-order*** differential equation contains only first derivatives of the function